-During the period, interest income on loan receivable from the parent company amounted to &824,578.
-After accounting for interest payable on the Company's borrowings and administrative costs, the Company registered a profit before taxation amounting to &878,298.
-The company's financial position is dependent on the parent company's ongoing obligation to pay the annual interest on loan granted which serves as the primary income to pay out the annual interest on the public bond.
-As well as in later years, in paying back the principal on loan maturity, which proceeds are used to repay the Bonds to the bondholders, the guarantor offers the maximum support to the issuer, through the strength of its Balance Sheet.
-The Company's balance sheet is primarily made up of the bond issues for &822.5 million and corresponding loans to the parent company amounting to &823.909.
+During the year, interest income on loans receivable from the parent company amounted to \in 1,120,829 (2019: \in 824,578).
+After accounting for interest payable on the Company's borrowings and administrative costs, the Company registered a profit before taxation amounting to \in 141,655 (2019: \in 78,298).

+The Company's financial position is dependent on the parent company's ongoing obligations to pay the annual interest on loans granted which serve as the primary income to pay out the annual interest on the public bonds, and in later years, pay back the principal amounts on loans' maturity, which proceeds will be used to repay the bonds to the bondholders.
+The guarantor offers the maximum support to the issuer, through the strength of its balance sheet.
+The Company's balance sheet is primarily made up of the bond issues for \in 22.5 million and corresponding loans to the parent company amounting to \in 22.44 million.
+The Company's equity as at financial year end amounted to \in 351,311 (2019: \in 283,909).